 The best way is to log into your switch and check for physical layer errors.
 For 10Gb switch vendors the reporting here varies; some report very little.
 But almost all 10Gb switch vendors report CRCs.
 Any port with physical layer errors (like CRCs) should have the cable cleaned or replaced.
 If that doesn't work, test/replace your switch SFPs.
 Avoid patch panels if at all possible, if not possible be sure to bypass it for testing.

 For Fibre Channel, Cisco has limited diagnostics for physical layer errors.
 Brocade reports every error in two ways; per port (portstatsshow like Cisco's "show interface details") and in a full Excel like table named "porterrshow."

 Porterrshow is a powerful troubleshooting tool only available through Brocade's CLI:

 porterrshow : frames enc crc crc too too bad enc disc link loss loss frjt fbsy c3timeout pcs tx rx in err g_eof shrt long eof out c3 fail sync sig tx rx err 0: 51.4m 3.8m 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 1: 173.0m 89.5m 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0

 Between the columns "frames rx" and "enc out" are your physical layer errors.
 In the above example, the paths are pristine.

-- Older version of Cisco NX-OS didn't report any user command evidence of stats being cleared, but now does provide this under "show interface details" in newer versions
+- An older version of Cisco NX-OS didn't report any user command evidence of stats being cleared, but now does provide this under "show interface details" in newer versions.

 Port Connection Speeds